 And we spent about $200 on entertainment (mostly for Ayla) and other miscellaneous things.
 For example, house bills, craft supplies, local transport (e.g. Uber), etc.

-People often wonder how we afford our lifestyle.
-It would cost us three or four times this amount to live a similar lifestyle back home.
+People often wonder how we can afford our lifestyle.
+Living a similar lifestyle back home would cost us three or four times this amount.
 We often got our house cleaned once per week by a cleaner.
-We ate at restaurants every day and we caught taxis when we weren’t walking or biking.
+We ate at restaurants every day, and we caught taxis when we weren’t walking or biking.

-As you can probably tell now, full time travel costs are very different to ‘holiday’ costs.
+As you can probably tell now, full-time travel costs are very different from ‘holiday’ costs.

-Some full time world schoolers spend less than us, and some spend more.
-From what I can tell most people spend less on food than we do and many spend more on activities, especially International schools, which are generally not-at-all cheap.
+Some full-time world schoolers spend less than we do, and some spend more.
+From what I can tell, most people spend less on food than we do, and many spend more on activities, especially International schools, which are generally not cheap.

 Many don’t have business costs either.
 They might have property income or similar, and you can freelance for minimal costs.
-We’re choosing to invest in our business as part of a long term plan.
+We’re investing in our business as part of a long-term plan.

 How did we fund our slow travel lifestyle in South East Asia?